The Mission to Seafarers: Wellington, NZ

 Mission to Seafarers Oceania: 125th Anniversary

-This year, The Mission to Seafarers marks 125 years of continuous service to seafarers in New Zealand and Oceania.
+In 2024, The Mission to Seafarers marked 125 years of continuous service to seafarers in New Zealand and Oceania.

 Sea Sunday Service at 10am on Sunday 14 July 2024,